yard

 Many indoor growers keep a mild all-purpose liquid plus a separate calcium-magnesium supplement.
 That combo keeps big leaves on indoor bird of paradise and dramatic alocasia from tearing and yellowing.

-Some collectors rotate between a balanced feed and a bloom-leaning one for flowering plants like red anthuriums or patio hibiscus.
-Nitrogen for leaves, then a bit more phosphorus and potassium to support buds.
+Some collectors rotate between a balanced feed and a bloom-leaning one for flowering plants like red anthuriums or patio hibiscus; nitrogen builds leaves first, then a bit more phosphorus and potassium supports buds.

 Testing your tap water can change everything.
 Hard water often already contains calcium and magnesium, which means you can skip or reduce Cal-Mag products.